hiro2233/nuttx/nuttx/configs/kwikstik-k40/README.txt

 KwikStik-K40-specific Configuration Options
 ============================================

     CONFIG_ARCH - Identifies the arch/ subdirectory.
-This sould be set to:
+This should be set to:

        CONFIG_ARCH=arm